Skip to main content Skip to main navigation Skip to footer content

 region 9 tribal lands

-Based at Fresno State, the SERVE Central California: A Journey to Achieving Collective Impact project is a collaborative effort of the seven California State Universities in the Central California Region: CSU Monterey Bay, CSU Bakersfield, CSU Stanislaus, Fresno State, CSU East Bay, CSU San Jose and Cal Poly San Luis Obispo.
+Based at Fresno State, the SERVE Central California: A Journey to Achieving Collective Impact project is a collaborative effort of the seven California State Universities in the Central California Region: CSU Bakersfield, CSU East Bay, Fresno State, CSU Monterey Bay, CSU Stanislaus, San Francisco State University, and San Jose State University, plus the University of California, Berkeley.
 The SERVE project builds upon these alliances and best practices established by the coordinator as they relate to all the facets of educational achievement and field/employment placement opportunities for American Indian/Alaskan Natives (AI/AN) students at those seven campuses located within the region.

 More Information: